bytecodealliance/wasmtime/docs/langref.rst

 Indirect function calls use a signature declared in the preamble.

-.. inst:: SIG = signature signature

-    Declare a function signature for use with indirect calls.

-    :arg signature: Function signature.
-See :token:`signature`.
-    :result SIG: A signature identifier.

 .. autoinst:: call_indirect

 .. todo:: Define safe indirect function calls.